wraithan/resume/docs/gigs.rst

 install in their Node.js applications which monitors it and sends data back to New Relic servers for analysis.

-* Maintained a weekly release cadance for over 52 weeks in a row.
+* Maintained a weekly release cadence for over 52 weeks in a row.
 Allowing the agent to respond quickly to the needs of our users.
 * Ran a series of support training session giving our support engineers much deeper understanding of how Node and our agent works.
 Resulting is a large